-This procedure is required for standard seals only (5063-6589), but it will definetely damage the normal phase application seals (0905-1420).
+This procedure is required for standard seals only (5063-6589), but it will definitely damage the normal phase application seals (0905-1420).

-- 1 Place a bottle with 100 ml of Isopropanol in the solvent cabinet and place the tubing (including bottle head assembly) of the channel used for the wear-in procedure in the bottle. - 2 Unscrew the connecting tube from MCGV to AIV.
-Screw the adapter (0100-1847) to the AIV and connect the inlet tube from the bottle head directly to it. - 3 Connect the restriction capillary (5022-2159) to the purge valve.
+- 1 Place a bottle with 100 ml of Isopropanol in the solvent cabinet and place a tubing (including bottle head assembly) in the bottle. - 2 Screw the adapter (0100-1847) to the AIV and connect the inlet tube from the bottle head directly to it. - 3 Connect the restriction capillary (5022-2159) to the purge valve.
 Insert its other end into a waste container. - 4 Open the purge valve and purge the system for 5 minutes with isopropanol at a flow rate of 2 ml/min. - 5 Close the purge valve, set the flow to a rate adequate to achieve a pressure of 350 bar.
 Pump 15 minutes at this pressure to wear in the seals.
-The pressure can be monitored at your analog output signal, with the handheld controller, Chemstation or any other controlling device connected to your pump.
+The pressure can be monitored at your analog output signal, with the handheld controller, Chemstation or any other controlling device connected to your pump. - 6 Turn OFF the pump, slowly open the purge valve to release the pressure from the system, disconnect the restriction capillary and reinstall the bottle with the solvent for your application. - 7 Rinse your system with the solvent used for your next application.